anp163/my-personal-take-on-Web3/README.md

 As a humanities major, I don't really know the system details or complex tech, and I don't expect my interpretation to be 100% accurate.
 It's purely my intuitive take on the general direction and nuance.
 Seriously, engineering and programming are complete gibberish to a total humanities person like me 😨

 I have so much more to write, so I'll be updating this regularly!
 Stay tuned for more on:

- > ​The communication gap (and the "bugs"!) between humanities and STEM majors.
+* The communication gap (and the "bugs"!) between humanities and STEM majors.
- > ​My own personal "Specification Document" (lol).
+* My own personal "Specification Document" (lol).

 I'll keep adding a roadmap of what's coming next as I think of it!

 ---